-1. LET THE SUN IN
+01. LET THE SUN IN

-Building up the soil is possibly the most important step in growing gourmet veg.
-Without healthy soil, sufficient water and regular fertilising, your plants will not be able to grow healthy, strong roots, which enable them to reach enough nutrients, encouraging lush and productive growth.
+Building up the soil and improving soil fertility is possibly the most important step in growing gourmet vegetables.
+Fertile soil will markedly improve the quality of your crop.
+Without healthy soil, sufficient water, and regular fertilising, your plants will not be able to grow healthy, strong roots.
+Strong roots will enable your vegetable plants to reach enough nutrients.
+Furthermore, this will encourage lush and productive growth.
 Good drainage is also extremely important.

-3. ARRANGE PLANTS FOR MAXIMUM YIELD
+03. ARRANGE PLANTS FOR MAXIMUM YIELD

 The combination of Marigolds and raised planters keep unwelcome visitors away from your crops.

-5. STRETCH A SEASON
+05. STRETCH A SEASON

-6. SUCCESSION PLANTING
+06. SUCCESSION PLANTING

 This will enable you to grow more than one crop in a space during a growing season, enabling the harvest of 3 or 4 crops from a single area.
 Read more about getting the most from your succession planting when growing your own veggies, here.

-7. AVOID PESTICIDES
+07. AVOID PESTICIDES

-9. GROW PLANTS VERTICALLY
+09. GROW PLANTS in your vegetable Garden VERTICALLY

-Happy growing everyone!
+Happy vegetable growing, everyone!